 - Polishing cloth

-- Gather items to oxidize.
-In my case, these were a handful of bright silver plated bails.
+Gather items to oxidize.
+For this project, these were a handful of bright silver plated bails.

-- Next, polish with a soft jewelry cloth - this removes the "excess" tarnish and restores the shine.
-The more you rub with the cloth, the more tarnish you will remove.
-See the difference in this close-up photo of a bail before oxidation.
+Next, polish with a soft jewelry cloth - this removes the "excess" tarnish and restores the shine.
+Note: The more you rub with the cloth, the more tarnish you will remove.